Euro zone government yields extend decline as traders await US jobs report

 By Olga Cotaga

-LONDON, Oct 4 (Reuters) - Euro zone government bond yields edged lower on Friday as traders focused on the effect U.S. tariffs might have on the European Union economy and bought safe-haven government bonds.
+LONDON, Oct 4 (Reuters) - Euro zone government bond yields were set to fall for a third week on Friday as traders fretted about the impact U.S. tariffs might have on European economies, prompting them to buy safe-haven government bonds.

-Bonds started to rally on Thursday, after United States said on Wednesday it would impose 10% tariffs on European-made Airbus planes AIR.PA and 25% duties on European products such as French wine, as punishment for illegal EU aircraft subsidies.
+Bonds started to rally on Thursday, sending yields lower, after the United States said it would impose 10% tariffs on European-made Airbus planes AIR.PA and 25% duties on European products such as French wine, as punishment for illegal EU aircraft subsidies.

+This has prompted the European Union to consider taking retaliatory measures in response to U.S. tariffs, said German Foreign Minister Heiko Maas on Friday.

-Traders will be watching whether euro zone yields fall further on Friday by a U.S. non-farm payrolls report that comes in weaker than expected, raising expectations the Federal Reserve will cut interest rates by 25 basis point at the end of October.
+Traders will be watching whether euro zone yields fall further on Friday if the U.S. non-farm payrolls report comes in weaker than expected and raises expectations the Federal Reserve will cut interest rates by 25 basis point at the end of October.

+Money markets are currently pricing in an 84% chance of such a cut this month.

 "A weak (U.S. payrolls) number would be seen as putting some pressure on the Fed to consider further rate cuts this autumn," said Andy Cossor, rates strategist at DZ bank.